-Level 1: Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Plan has the ability to access.
+Level 1: Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets the Plan can access.

-Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly, such as:
+Level 2: Inputs other than quoted prices included within Level 1 observable for the asset or liability, either directly or indirectly, such as:

-- quoted prices for similar assets or liabilities in active markets; - quoted prices for identical or similar assets or liabilities in inactive markets; - inputs other than quoted prices that are observable for the asset or liability; - inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+- quoted prices for similar assets or liabilities in active markets; - quoted prices for identical or similar assets or liabilities in inactive markets; - inputs other than quoted prices observable for the asset or liability; - inputs derived principally from or corroborated by observable market data by correlation or other means.